-CHILDREN BIRTH/BAP Parish Married DEATH/BUR Jean (Jane) Steel 11 Oct 1824 West Calder Archibald Reid 21 Aug 1902 ^James Steel 24 Mar 1826 West Calder Janet Black 03 Dec 1903 Helen Steel 08 Feb 1828 West Calder John Gibson Brown 22 Mar 1890 Margaret Steel 05 Jan 1830 West Calder R. William Miller 14 Mar 1894 then Joseph Harper Andrew Steel 31 Mar 1832 Whitburn - bef 1835 Alexander Steel 31 Jan 1834 Whitburn Agnes Russell 02 Nov 1857 Andrew Steel 15 Jun 1835 West Calder Maria Young Smith 23 Apr 1893 England John Steel 22 Sep 1836 Whitburn Martha Brownlie 31 Dec 1877 Marion Steel 16 Dec 1839 Whitburn Thomas Morton 25 Sep 1895 then James Prentice William Steel 13 Jan 1842 Whitburn Agnes Waddell 20 May 1890
+CHILDREN BIRTH/BAP Parish Married DEATH/BUR Jean Steel 11 Oct 1824 West Calder Archibald Reid 1902 James Steel 24 Mar 1826 West Calder Janet Black 03 Dec 1903 Helen Steel 08 Feb 1828 West Calder John Gibson Brown 22 Mar 1890 Margaret Steel 05 Jan 1830 Whitburn relationship then 1894 Joseph Harper

+Andrew Steel 31 Mar 1832 Whitburn - bef 1835 Alexander Steel 31 Jan 1834 West Calder Agnes Russell 2 Nov 1857 Andrew Steel 15 Jun 1835 West Calder Maria Young Smith 23 Apr 1893 England John Steel 22 Sep 1836 Whitburn Martha Brownlie 1877 Marion Steel 16 Dec 1839 Whitburn Thomas Morton then 24 Sep 1895 James Prentice William Steel 13 Jan 1842 Whitburn Agnes Waddell 30 May 1890

-To prove the validity of JB's account we have produced the 1841 census showing James Steel as a carter and ten years later he was working as a miller.
-He does not show on any census as a victual dealer; this honour goes to his son (also James Steel).
+To prove the validity of JB's account we have produced the 1841 census showing James Steel as a carter.
+Ten years later he was a miller; he does not show on the census as a victual dealer; this honour goes to his son (also James Steel), but James senior may of course have owned the business.

-CENSUS RECORD SHEET •
+CENSUS RECORD Sheet

-DISTRICT: West Calder, Midlothian
+DISTRICT: West Calder, Midlothian YEAR 1841

 STREET Blackhill

-NAME AGE OCCUPATION BORN AT:
+NAME Age OCCUPATION BORN AT:

-James Steel 45 carrier Midlothian
+James Steel 45 Carrier Midlothian

 Barbara Steel 40 Scotland

 Jane Steel 15 Midlothian

 Helen Steel 13 Midlothian

 Margaret Steel 11 Midlothian

-Andrew Steel .
-9 Midlothian
+Andrew Steel 9 Midlothian

-Alexander Steel .
-7 Midlothian
+Alexander Steel 7 Midlothian

-John Steel .
-4 Midlothian
+John Steel 4 Midlothian

 Marion Steel 1 Midlothian

-The West Lothian Heritage Society says this about Falla Mill and James Steel in the 1850s: 'Early documents refer to "Fallhouse mill", "Falhouse mill" or "Fauldhouse mill", however in later years it was most commonly known as "Falla mill".
-"A house two storeys high, used as a mill for the purpose of grinding corn, and propelled by a Water Wheel, the dwelling house joins the mill, which is one storey high and slated: all being in good repair, there is a vegetable garden attached, and about 7 acres of arable land; the property of Mr Hare of Philpston House, Factor the Earl of Hopetoun, and in the occupation of James Steel" James Steel continued as "grain miller and farmer" until 1889, when his business failed.'
+The West Lothian Heritage Society says this about Falla Mill and James Steel in the 1850s.
+Early documents refer to "Fallhouse mill", "Falhouse mill" or "Fauldhouse mill", however in later years it was most commonly known as "Falla mill".
+"A house two storeys high, used as a mill for the purpose of grinding corn, and propelled by a Water Wheel, the dwelling house joins the mill, which is one storey high and slated: all being in good repair, there is a vegetable garden attached, and about 7 acres of arable land; the property of Mr Hare of Philpston House, Factor the Earl of Hopetoun, and in the occupation of James Steel" James Steel continued as "grain miller and farmer" until 1889, when his business failed.

 James Steel outlived his wife Barbara who died in 1866.
+We have James dying On 26 March 1879.